Hirwabrian/linear_regression_model/README.md

 ## Mission

-**To investigate how economic and spatial hierarchies shape secondary school completion among girls in African countries and exposing how regional underdevelopment, rural disadvantage, and structural poverty persist as entrenched barriers to educational justice.**
+**To investigate how economic and spatial hierarchies shape secondary school completion among girls in African countries and expose how regional underdevelopment, rural disadvantage, and structural poverty persist as entrenched barriers to educational justice.**

 This project applies a data-driven approach to examine which factors most strongly predict whether a young person, particularly girls, completes secondary education.
 While national education access has improved in many African contexts, we focus on those **still left behind** surfacing the **structural inequalities** hidden beneath aggregate progress.